 If we have full employment and great economic growth—if we have cities of gold and alabaster—but our children have not learned to walk in goodness, justice, and mercy, then the American experiment, no matter how gilded, will have failed.

 As America destroys its own people by attempting to turn the nation into a Faustian economic machine – stripping people of their humanity – I for one refuse to participate in this ride and pulled the escape hatch.
 I now only have mercenary dealings with America, getting money and then quickly getting back out before being sucked back into the clutches of the machine.

 There is more to life than continuing on the sleep-work-spend cycle until death.
 And one of my missions has become to show men how much life there is to live by running off the plantation.

-Help us grow by making a purchase from our Recommended Reading and Viewing page or our Politically Incorrect Apparel and Merchandise page or buy anything from Amazon using this link.
-You can also Sponsor The New Modern Man for as little as $1 a month.
+Like this article?
+Has the blog helped change your life in a positive way?
+Buy one of my books from The New Modern Man Originals section of the Recommended Reading and Viewing page or buy anything from Amazon using this link.
+You can also sponsor The New Modern Man or make a donation for as little as $1.